Clinical-Genomics/BALSAMIC_validate/somatic-variants/README.md

 ![Recall vs Precision](scatter_plot.png)

-MuTect2 didn't pass single variant from this sample which seemed weird.
-However, Vardict called almost 70% of the truth variants but vardict algorithym calls all variants include germline.
-One of the possible reason could be the small targeted panel(26kb) with more than 450 mutations spikedin.
-We need to redo the analysis with whole exome data to compare the performance of each caller.
+MuTect2 didn't pass single variant from this sample which is unusual.
+However, Vardict called almost 70% of the true variants.
+Here, we used small panel (26kb) for benchmarking which could be the possible reason for this  results.
+We have to redo the analysis with whole exome data to compare the performance of each caller.

-In addition, We compared variant results from direct bam file which is generated from bamsurgeon.
-It showed some significant changes over number of variants called by strelka and vardict.
-But there was no change in MuTect2's performance.